This jam is now over. It ran from 2019-10-11 17:00:00 to 2019-10-18 17:00:00. View results

 Games will be rated by a panel of judges with differing views but a shared interpretation of star values and voting categories.
 Judge entries and disqualified submissions will not be rated.
 Judging will be on the following criteria:

-Both the highest-ranking overall game in the jam and the winner of Top Feedback will receive the following:
+The highest-ranking overall game in the jam will receive the following:

-In addition, the winning entry will be added to the list of 8 Bits to Infinity Jam Winners and the top feedback winner added to the Feedback Hall of Fame on the 8 Bits to Infinity website (forthcoming).
+In addition, the winning entry will be added to the list of 8 Bits to Infinity Jam Winners.

 Any tweet with the #8bitstoinfinity hashtag in October counts toward winning Tweeter of the Month, given to the person with the highest quantity of relevant tweets.
 The winner's Twitter handle will be displayed on Joshua's stream for the month of November, with a link to their Twitter placed among the chatbot's random messages.